Kevinebrahimoff/di-2021/2.mapping-time/process/README.md

 blue = seconds

 Here two clocks are stacked onto of each other.
 The clock starts at the top and does a S shape on the clock forming an 8.
 The cubes rotate upon the center of the first circle until it reaches 6 where it will continue onto the center rotation of the bottom circle.

+Calendar:

+Calendar 1: The date and month are unhidden and revealed.

+Calendar 2:

+	The colors: the color band is divided into 12 shades between the orange (January) and Navy (December).

+	The Day: The position of the sqaure represents the day of the month.
+The day marker is centered with the day (which is calculated by dividing the width of the shape into X days (depending on month)).

+Calendar 3:

+	The months: each line represents a month, starting with january on the top, and tyhe bold line is the current month.
+	The days: the days are depicted by the placement of the circle